-If, however, in an emergency situation and you cannot get to a vet in time, homeopathic remedies can be used to abort the bloat or improve the condition, especially if you can catch the bloating at an early stage and administer the remedy immediately.
+If, however, in an emergency situation and you cannot get to a vet in time, homeopathic remedies can be used to relieve bloating or improve the condition, especially if you can catch the bloating at an early stage and administer the remedy immediately.

-If your dog is susceptible to bloat, it is a good idea to consult a holistic vet regarding using homeopathic remedies in an emergency situation.
+If your dog is susceptible to bloat, it is a good idea to consult a holistic vet regarding using homeopathic remedies as an emergency home treatment.
 It is of course necessary to stock your dog first aid kit with the necessary remedies.

-For Emergency Use Only - After administering one of the following remedies, it is still imperative to take the bloating dog to a veterinary hospital for treatment.
+For Emergency Use Only - After administering one of the following remedies, it is still important to take the bloating dog to a veterinary hospital for treatment.

 This remedy is appropriate if there is a sudden onset of bloating, and if the symptoms are intense and serious.
 Dogs needing this remedy are agitated, restless, and the pupils are dilated.
 The mouth and the head may be hot.

 Dogs that require this remedy usually develop bloating some time after eating - maybe even several hours later.
 They will try desperately to vomit but without success, resulting in retching constantly.
 The dogs will also become irritable and chilly.
 Nux is the best emergency treatment for volvulus.

 This remedy is useful for acute bloat.
 Dogs that need this remedy are seriously distended and look very sick and weak, with cold legs and ears, and bluish color to the tongue and gums.
 They may even be in a state of shock and may collapse.

 This remedy is good for dogs that have a tendency to chronic bloating.
 Their mouth may be full of mucus and they may vomit mucus.
 Their stomach and abdomen are generally painful.